jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 In some situations, the versions of the packages installed at runtime with `piplite.install` might not be compatible with the deployed frontend extension anymore.
-This can for example happen when a JupyterLite has been built and deployed for a couple of weeks, and new versions of the Python packages have been released.
+This can for example happen when a JupyterLite website was built and deployed a couple of weeks ago, and new versions of the Python packages were released since.
 In that case the frontend extension have not been updated since they are still available as static files as part of the deployment.

 One way to avoid this mismatch is to pin the dependencies more explicitely.
 For example: